HD share: History

-HD share was created in the begin of 2008 as a project between 3 young students in Switzerland.
+HD share was created in the beginning of 2008 as a project between 3 young students in Switzerland.
 The website was launched in test version the 1st July 2008, the website was then upgraded few times before a closure in 2010 due to an uncertain future.
-In 2011 the company was acquired by United Social Networks who is devoted for the development of the website worldwide and to open video sharing markets to small communities.
+In 2011 the company was acquired by United Social Networks who is devoted to the development of the website worldwide and to open video sharing markets to small communities.

 Restart of operations

 On September 29, 2010, HD share and USN announced the restart of the development operations and the soon reopening of the website.
 The aim of the company is to become the best video portal where users can share only quality videos (HD).

 In July 2011 the new version is online but still in beta version waiting for the tests.

 The Shared Haemodialysis Care vision is for people who receive dialysis at centres to have the opportunity and information to participate in aspects of their treatment and thereby improve their experience and their outcomes.